 Flying to Cambodia from the UK or Australia requires a stopover.
 (Stopping in Bangkok with Thai Airways, in Kuala Lumpur with Malaysia Airlines or Singapore with Singapore Airlines).
 We chose to fly into Ho Chi Minh City in Vietnam and travel to Phnom Penh by bus (around 8 hours), and then onto Siem Reap from there (internal flights between Siem Reap and Phnom Penh take around 45 minutes, a bus takes around 7 hours).
 We flew with Vietnam Airlines, who fly direct to Ho Chi Minh City from London and Sydney.

 Travelling to Cambodia?
-Check out our guide to Southern Cambodia here.
+Check out our other Cambodia guides here.